Sakatoku/arctic-hackathon-2024/README.md

-# SAKAArctic Travel Agency: A concept application for Snowflake Arctic Hackathon
+# SAKArctic Travel Agency: A concept application for Snowflake Arctic Hackathon

 ## About